 However, the differential testing process presents several challenges.
-First, the input subspace where highly accurate models mispredict is often extremely limited, within an extremely large input space.
-This makes it difficult to find the specific inputs that will trigger behavioral differences, especially in models designed to perform well across a wide range of scenarios.
+First, the input subspace where highly accurate models mispredict is often extremely limited, within a huge input space.
+This makes it challenging to find the specific inputs that will trigger behavioral differences, especially in models designed to perform well across a wide range of scenarios.
 Efficient and effective techniques are thus required to reveal meaningful such discrepancies.
-Second, many models are treated as black-boxes, where only the inputs and outputs are visible without access to the internal workings of the model.
+Second, many models are treated as black boxes, where only the inputs and outputs are visible, without access to the internal workings of the model.
 This lack of access complicates the generation of test inputs since the internal decision-making processes remain hidden.
-Third, limited testing budgets constitute another constraint, particularly in scenarios where collecting, labeling, and validating test input is time-consuming and resource-intensive.
+Third, limited testing budgets pose another constraint, particularly in scenarios where collecting, labeling, and validating test inputs are time-consuming and resource-intensive.
 In cases where models are deployed in environments that require expensive simulators or manual validation, testing costs can quickly escalate, further limiting the resources available for comprehensive testing.

 Finally, ensuring the validity of the generated inputs in differential testing poses a significant challenge.
 Invalid inputs can lead to mispredictions and skew models' performance assessments.
-Human feedback is often required to verify the contextual relevance and validity of test inputs, adding complexity and making the process more resource intensive.
+Human feedback is often required to verify the contextual relevance and validity of test inputs, adding complexity and making the process more resource-intensive.
 This manual validation step is difficult to scale, further complicating efforts to evaluate true performance discrepancies between models effectively.